Ngāti Whātua Ōrākei Whai Maia Directors

 Malcolm also played a temporary role as Treaty of Waitangi Claim Manager for Ngāti Whātua o Kaipara.

-Rob Has had a distinguished career in Local government with particular focus on Parks Recreation and the Environment.
+Rob Has had a distinguished career in Local government with a particular focus on Parks Recreation and the Environment.
 He has a passion for Auckland having been the Director of Regional Parks and Botanic Gardens in Auckland.
 In this role, he was responsible for the acquisition of a number of our regional parks.
 These sites are also most often significant sites for Iwi in the greater Auckland Region He spent 15 years of his career in Australia and as a consultant for part of that time worked on partnership policies between the aboriginal tribes and National Parks in Victoria.

 Rob is of Ngapuhi descent coming from Tuhirangi marae in the Waima valley.